jbarciv/GPUs-Setup/README.md

   - Install v11 or later of the **CUDA® Toolkit**
   - If you’re working with Deep Neural Networks, you’ll should also install the latest version of the **cuDNN library**

-We will follow the installation guide [here](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html) and also [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/)
+We will follow the installation from the [Cuda installation guide for linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/).

 ### Prerequisites
 #### CUDA-capable GPUs